 - 3.3.1 Protection of retained trees: The successful retention of trees within the site will depend on the quality of the protection and the administrative procedures to ensure protective measures remain in place throughout the development.
 An effective way of doing this is through an arboricultural method statement that can be specifically referred to in the planning condition.
 An arboricultural method statement for this site is set out in detail in Section 4. - 3.3.2 New planting: In the context of the loss of trees, a comprehensive new landscaping scheme is proposed including semi-mature trees to be planted within available areas in prominent locations.
-The new trees should have the potential to reach a significant height without excessive inconvenience and be sustainable into the long term, significantly improving the potential of the site to contribute to local amenity and character.

-3.3.3 Summary of the impact on local amenity: Two high category trees and twenty-five low category trees will be lost because of this proposal.
-However, twenty of the low category trees are exempt from Northern Beaches Council's Tree Preservation Order and the retention of the significant boundary tree cover will ensure there is minor impact on the wider setting.
-A comprehensive landscaping scheme to mitigate these losses is proposed that will include the planting of new trees.
-The proposed changes may adversely affect a further three high category trees and two low category trees if appropriate protective measures are not taken.
-However, if adequate precautions to protect the retained trees are specified and implemented through the arboricultural method statement included in this report, the development proposal is expected to have low to moderate impact on the contribution of trees to local amenity or character.
+The new trees should have the potential to reach a significant height without excessive inconvenience and be sustainable into the long term, significantly improving the potential of the site to contribute to local amenity and character. - 3.3.3 Summary of the impact on local amenity: One low category tree will be lost because of this proposal.
+However, a comprehensive landscaping scheme to mitigate this loss is proposed that will include the planting of new trees.
+The proposed changes may adversely affect a further three high category trees and ten low category trees if appropriate protective measures are not taken.
+However, if adequate precautions to protect the retained trees are specified and implemented through the arboricultural method statement included in this report, the development proposal will have no adverse impact on the contribution of trees to local amenity or character.